 Nestlings: 3 Jun- 30 Jul

 Fledglings: 12 Jun-11 Aug

-We consider reports after early Nov to be misidentified Hermit Thrushes.
+We consider most reports after mid-Oct to be misidentified Hermit Thrushes.

 NNF: Nebraska National Forest

 Bray, T.E.
 1994.
 Habitat utilization by birds in a man-made forest in the Nebraska Sandhills.
 Master’s thesis, University of Nebraska-Omaha, Omaha, Nebraska, USA.